LT-IntroToAI-SY2324/intro-to-python-EdogCPS/a1_writeup.md

 ## Reflection Questions

 1. What is your initial thoughts about the python programming language?
+It is nice how simple it is, but also makes some coding more confusing by not reqireing certain procedures.
+Example: not declaing variable type when inilizing or delcaring them.
+It makes it ocnfusing when tracing through code.

-2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?
+2. Describe some similarities and differences that you found between python and other programming languages you have used in the past? python is similier in syntax but becasue I learned Java and Javascript before this,